-Quite often, all of the above issues become complicatedly webbed together, creating separation, joint finances and long-standing obligations in a partnership.
-This could include sexual debt and also difficulty in receiving inheritance money and taxation problems.
-However, there are some with this placement who can make a career out of banking, investing, stockbroking, dealing with other people’s money, the occult, psychology, studies in death and so forth.
-Wherever Saturn is found in the horoscope, concerns us with issues of self-mastery and handling our business.
+Wherever Saturn is found in the horoscope, it concerns us with issues of self-mastery, but before that happens these people will probably be held responsible for every 8th house matter: sexually, emotionally, or financially.
+Many times they’ll feel trapped and imprisoned by their responsibilities.
+Moreover, all of the above issues become complicatedly webbed together, creating power-struggles, separation, joint finances and long-standing obligations in a partnership.
+This could include debt and also difficulty in receiving inheritance money and taxation problems.
+However, there are some with this placement who can make a career out of banking, investing, stockbroking, or dealing with other people’s money.
+Or, it could go deeper on the psychic level, and they become masters of the occult, psychology, life after death, and so forth.

 There can be a fear of intimacy and crises with this placement, some will do anything to avoid the pain of various types of trauma, and even the daily hurly-burly of being with someone can create anxiety.
 The fear may be of being controlled either in, or through, the sexual act.
 The individual will probably have inherited residual baggage from their parents in this respect.
 But through time, the individual may become an authority on intimate relationship and at home with crisis of all kinds.
 In the bedroom, the person with this placement will often feel much better if they can be in control.
 There is a need for this person to define their deepest feelings with Saturn here.
 Fear of death may go with the territory too, with the individual potentially, through time and experience, becoming expert on that also…On the financial front, there will often be responsibilities for joint resources, although some individuals will feel trapped and imprisoned by their responsibility for another’s money.
 A feeling of obligation and vague guilt will have prompted them to take on the this burden in the first place.
 The Contemporary Astrologer’s Handbook